XYZeb/zoom-status/readme.md

 ## Configuration & Installation

-1. ~~First, get a user token from slack [here]~~(https://api.slack.com/custom-integrations/legacy-tokens) No longer support - create an app with the users.profile:write privilege in User Token Scopes in the OAuth Tokens & Redirect URLs part.
+1. ~~First, get a user token from slack [here]~~

+Legacy Tokens are no longer support - create an app with the users.profile:write privilege in User Token Scopes in the OAuth Tokens & Redirect URLs part.

 1. Create a configuration file like the following and store in `~/slack-status-config.json`
     ```json